Walter Haefner

 Walter Haefner (13 September 1910 – 19 June 2012) was a Swiss businessman.
 He was also a thoroughbred racehorse owner and breeder in Ireland.
-According to Forbes, he was ranked as the 248th millionaire in 2012, with an estimated fortune of $4.3 billion.
+According to Forbes, he was ranked as the 248th billionaire in 2012, with an estimated fortune of $4.3 billion.

 Biography

 Haefner was born in the Zurich in 1910.
-He was one of seven children of a protestant missionary and went on study business economics.
+He was one of seven children of a Protestant missionary and went on study business economics.

 He worked for Shell before joining the Swiss division of General Motors Corporation.
 During World World II, he took over AMAG Automobil- und Motoren and began adapting cars to be powered by wood gas rather than fuel.
 Haefner introduced Volkswagens to Switzerland and imported 1,680 Beetles by 1948.

 In 1960, he opened the Automation Center AG.
 Recognizing the important role a computer could play in his growing chain of dealerships, in 1957 Haefner became one of the first in Switzerland to import an IBM system for business use.
 He sold the data-processing firm in 1968 to University Computing.

 In 1976, he expanded operations to the United States and, after merging his company Computer Associates International, Inc. in 1987, Haefner remained CA's largest individual shareholder until his death.
 He continued to own AMAG Automobil- und Motoren, a highly successful Swiss automobile dealership chain.
 Until his death, at age 101, he was the oldest person worth more than a billion dollars.